almchung/p5jsdocs/friendly_error_system.md

 The Friendly Error System (FES) aims to help new programmers by providing error messages in simple, friendly language.
 It supplements browser console error messages by adding an alternative description of the error and links to helpful references.

-The FES prints messages in the console window, as seen in the [p5.js Web Editor] (https://github.com/processing/p5.js-web-editor).
+The FES prints messages in the console window, as seen in the [p5.js Web Editor](https://github.com/processing/p5.js-web-editor).
 The minified (p5.min.js) version omits the FES.

 ## Writing Friendly Error Messages